TCPA Compliance for AI Calling at Law Firms

 TCPA requirements for outbound AI calls

 TCPA compliance for automated outbound calls involves several distinct requirements.
-Each must be met for every call, and the burden of proof falls on the caller — meaning your firm must be able to demonstrate compliance if challenged.
+Each must be met for every call, and the burden of proof falls on the caller.
+Your firm must be able to demonstrate compliance if challenged.

-• Do-not-call list compliance: The firm must maintain an internal do-not-call list and honor requests to be removed from future calls.
-Additionally, the system should check against the National Do Not Call Registry for any marketing-related calls.
+- Do-not-call list compliance: The firm must maintain an internal do-not-call list and honor requests to be removed from future calls.
+The firm should also check against the National Do Not Call Registry for any marketing-related calls.
+The federal DNC registry check is typically a firm-side or vendor responsibility, separate from the AI calling platform itself.

 Meeting all of these requirements simultaneously requires a purpose-built compliance framework.
 It's not something that can be bolted on after the fact.